anderson-aristotle/rails-api-single-resource/docs/books_index.md

 ## Rails Console

 First let's enter our `rails console` so we can make use of our models.
-This lets us interact with Rails from the command line.
+This let's us interact with Rails from the command line.

 We're going to create a single book: